Ashfaqur4988/MERN-E-Commerce/README.md

 add the colors size schema type mixed

 adding highlights in the frontend so add the highlight in the product schema

+MULTIPLE CATEGORIES, BRANDS, AND OTHER FILTER: we need to make changes in backend as well as in the frontend from frontend we are sending the array of required filters but in backend we sending the last value of the selected check box generally in js the array become comma separated when converted into string, for this we will have to use $in query and split the category, this will make the string into an array
+$in query acts on array and it looks if this category allowed in any part then it will give the result putting the $in query in all the find statements **should read about this $in query**

+SORTING SHOULD BE DONE BY DISCOUNTED PRICE: make a new field in the productSchema of type number whenever we are creating a new product we need to calculate the discount price and save it [product controller] in updateProduct put the discountPrice logic inside try block and save it in updatedProduct NO CHANGES IN FRONTEND

+**_removing the TODOs now_**